AlaynaGrace/solo-project/README.md

 ## What's left

-3. Style it so it actually looks nice
+* Style it so it actually looks nice
-4. Do drop down bar instead of links
+* Do drop down bar instead of links
-5. Stretch Goals
+* Stretch Goals
-6. Make a real readme
+* Make a real readme
-8. Actually explain what the app does in an eloquent fashion
+* Actually explain what the app does in an eloquent fashion
-9. Add admin status
+* Make it so admins can give other users admin status